While mainstream social media has only been around since the mid-2000s, its influence on the recruitment industry has been huge.

-Although unrecognisable from today’s modern platforms, the concept of online sociability first emerged in the 1970s and 1980s.
+Although unrecognisable from today’s modern platforms, ‘online sociability’ first emerged in the 1970s and 1980s.

-Six Degrees, launched in 1997, is widely regarded as the first social network by modern standards.
-This wasn’t too dissimilar to Facebook and had a lot of recognisable functions such as ‘friending’ other users and message posting.
+Fortunately, the World Wide Web changed all this, and in 1997, the internet witnessed the launch of Six Degrees.
+This is widely regarded as the first social network by modern standards and wasn’t too dissimilar to Facebook; it included ‘friending’ other users and message posting.